akittana/aws-virtual-bastion/README.md

 # Overview
 A web based terminal for EC2 instances that does not require SSH or any other inbound connections to the instaces.
-Instead it uses the AWS Systems Manager (SSM) API to run commands on the instances (bash or powershell).
+Instead it uses the AWS Systems Manager (SSM) API to run commands (bash or powershell).

 **Run commands on multiple instances at once:**